sapegin/react-group/Readme.md

 See [more examples](https://sapegin.github.io/react-group/).

-## Changelog
+## Change log

-The changelog can be found on the [Releases page](https://github.com/sapegin/react-group/releases).
+The change log can be found on the [Releases page](https://github.com/sapegin/react-group/releases).

 ## Contributing